(i) the term “Club” shall mean Mountain View Country Club, Inc.;

 These Bylaws may be amended by a two-thirds vote of the members present and voting at any duly called meeting of the Club, providing there is a quorum at said meeting.
 Notice of the general nature of the amendments to be considered shall be contained in the call for the meeting.
 Copies of the proposed amendments shall be available for inspection by the stockholders at the Club upon request.

-ARTICLE XI – Copies of the Bylaws
+ARTICLE XI – Posting of the Bylaws